Table of Contents

 More Information: https://www.paradislatin.com

-*Please note that photography is not allowed in the show.
+*Please note that photography is not allowed during the main show.

 Disclaimer: we would like to thank Paradis Latin for their warm welcome and for inviting us to Paradis Latin dinner and show + backstage visit.
 As always, all opinions remain our own.
-Cover picture is a courtesy of Paradis Latin ©
+The cover picture is courtesy of Paradis Latin ©

 this post includes affiliate links, meaning we get a small commission if you make a purchase through our links.
 It costs you nothing more (in fact, if anything, you’ll get a nice discount) but helps us to go on creating incredible Paris content for you.
 We trust all products promoted here and would never recommend a product that isn’t of value.